Manufacturing Sector

 - AUTOMOTIVE / MOBILITY TECHNOLOGY

-- 2,175 direct jobs
+- 1,800+ direct and jobs

 - The term “mobility” recognizes major technology shifts: fuel alternatives, ride-sharing models, autonomous vehicles